NexoCal/ProjectF/README.md

 Currently MembershipGroup Class is for membership and are now separated from MamdaniSolver Class which capture the output membership to solve it later

-planning on merging them into on class after i get the solver working since as for right now it can only create rules and capturing output member
+planning on merging them into one class after i get the solver working since as for right now it can only create rules and capturing output member

 also code a bit messy might tidy it up after everything is set